Kaviya8155/E-learning-website/README.md

 ## ⭐ Feedback

-If you like this project, give it a ⭐ on GitHub!
+If you like this project, please give it a ⭐ on GitHub!